jamesread/blog.jread.com/content/posts/a-snapshot-of-cloud-provider-usage-in-2026/index.md

 title: "My Multi-Cloud Usage in 2026"
 date: 2026-01-19T23:51:29Z
 draft: false
-tags: []
+tags:
+  - cloud
 featured_image_credit: Karolina Grabowska
 featured_image_url: https://www.pexels.com/photo/macro-photography-of-a-sunflower-4622893/
 description: ""
 ---

 A quick snapshot of the cloud providers I'm still using in 2026—what I use, why, and a few recommendations that may be relevant to single developers, self hosting enthusiasts, and similar.

 <!--more-->